 Top Tips for Couponing Your Wedding

+Your favorite craft stores always have coupons and weekly sales.
 Check weekly for coupons and sales at stores such as Joann’s and Michael’s.
 You’ll often find 50% percent off coupons to pair with great wedding décor and DIY projects.
-Here are some great buys that I have found:
+Here are some great buys that we have found:

 - 50 piece Invitation set (retailed for $24.99), pre-tax total: $12.50 (Coupon)